kubernetes-sigs/kueue/keps/1282-pods-ready-requeue-strategy/README.md

 	// +optional
 	Timestamp *RequeuingTimestamp `json:"timestamp,omitempty"`

-	// maxBackOffRetryCount defines the maximum number of requeuing retries.
+	// backOffLimitCount defines the maximum number of requeuing retries.
 	// When the number is reached, the workload is deactivated.
 	//
 	// Defaults to null.
 	// +optional
-	MaxBackOffRetryCount *int32 `json:"maxBackOffRetryCount,omitempty"`
+	BackOffLimitCount *int32 `json:"backOffLimitCount,omitempty"`

-	// maxBackOffRetryTimeout defines the time for a workload that
+	// backOffLimitTimeout defines the time for a workload that
 	// has once been admitted to reach the PodsReady=true condition.
 	// When the time is reached, the workload is deactivated.
 	//
 	// Defaults to null.
 	// +optional
-	MaxBackOffRetryTimeout *int32 `json:"maxBackOffRetryTimeout,omitempty"`
+	BackOffLimitTimeout *int32 `json:"backOffLimitTimeout,omitempty"`
 }

 type RequeuingTimestamp string